snovakovic/vtpw/README.md

 ![preview](https://raw.githubusercontent.com/snovakovic/vtpw/master/vtpw.gif)

-## Extension Settings
+## Commands

+* `vtpw.toggleShadowTsFile`: (default shortcut `ctrl+alt+,`)
-* `vtpw.toggleShadowTsFile`: Default shortcut `ctrl+alt+,`.
-If triggered while in `.vue` file it will crate new shadow `.vtpw.ts` file (and bring focus to it) that on save will sync changes back to original vue file.
+  * If in `.vue` file it will create shadow `.vtpw.ts` file and focus editor to it (on the same line cursor was position in `.vue` file)
-If same command is triggered while in `.vtpw.ts` file it will save changes (if any) remove that file from disk and bring back focus to original `.vue` file.
+  * If in `.vtpw.ts` file it will save changes in that file, remove that file from the disk and focus editor to original `.vue` file (on the same line curso was position in `.vtpw.ts` file)

 * `vtpw.removeShadowTsFiles`: Removes all shadow `.vtpw.ts` files from project (if any).
-For now shadow files are removed only by triggering `vtpw.toggleShadowTsFile` when in shadow TS file.
-It's in plan to do automated cleaning of those files in next version of plugin but for now you can use this command to avoid piling up of `.vtpw.ts` files.
+NOTE: this command will not save usaved changes in `vtpw.ts` files.

 ## Known Issues

-1) At the time of wiritng there is no auto cleaning/removing of shadow `vtpw.ts` files from the project/disk when they are not longer used.
-If you press toggle shortcut `ctrl+alt+,`. while in `.vtpw.ts` file it will be removed from the disk.
-But if you don't toggle back to original `vue` file from `.vtpw.ts` that won't happen.
-As a workaround for now you can invoke `vtpw.removeShadowTsFiles` command.
+1) At the time of wiritng there is no auto cleaning/removing of shadow `vtpw.ts` files from the project/disk when they are no longer used.
+If you toglge from `.vtpw.ts` to `.vue` file with `vtpw.toggleShadowTsFile`it will be removed from the disk.
+But if you don't thos shadow fils will stay on disk.
+For now as a workaround you can invoke `vtpw.removeShadowTsFiles` command to remove all shadow `.vtpw.ts` files from the project.

 ## Release Notes